edjw/Save-Your-Indie-High-Street/src/site/index.md

 **You can help keep them going!**

-1. **Buy vouchers and order deliveries** from your local indie businesses via the listings on this website.
+**Buy vouchers and order deliveries** from your local indie businesses via this website.

-2. Take 5 minutes to help people support their favourite local businesses. **[Add businesses to this website](/add)**.